-Spinal cord injury is damage to the spinal cord that causes a temporary or permanent change in function.
+Spinal cord injury is damage to the spinal cord causing temporary or permanent change in function

 In most cases, paralysis is caused by acute damage to the spinal cord following a traumatic injury.
 Nerve fibres are disrupted and nerve cells at, and around, the site of injury are destroyed.